Smokin Zo's BBQ

 Pitmaster Site Read

 For Streeter, North Dakota, Smokin Zo’s treats a community-style event such as Saint Paul Lutheran Church differently than a short lunch rush.
 The food should be staged so guests can gather, move through the line comfortably, and enjoy the meal without the service area taking over the event.
-A good BBQ plan starts with listening, then matching the truck, buffet, or staffed line to the way guests will actually move.
+A good BBQ plan starts with listening, then matching the truck, Buffet, OR staffed line to the way guests will actually move.

 Coverage